-8 out of 10 employees felt that Oetiker is truly a Great Place to West is truly a Great Place to Work
+8 out of 10 employees felt that Oetiker is truly a Great Place to Work

 Our employees also value these aspects of Oetiker, evidenced by the results of the most recent global survey, conducted by Great Place to Work (GPTW).
 The overall response rate reached 82% globally and six countries met the criteria to be certified a Great Place to Work.
 Trust index scores exceeded 70%, meaning that employees rated Oetiker positively with respect to credibility, respect, pride, fairness, and camaraderie.
 8 out of 10 employees felt that Oetiker is truly a Great Place to Work and three-quarters would strongly endorse Oetiker to friends and family as a Great Place to Work.